 The number of home sales in March 2020 dropped by more than 19% in Nassau County and by around 16.5% in Suffolk County when compared to the same month last year.
 Over the next few months, the number of sales is expected to remain low.
 Some real estate experts are of the opinion that Long Island home prices will remain largely stable, whereas some others feel they might drop by up to 5% before the end of the year.

-The Long Island housing market saw a revival in 2017, and the momentum has carried into 2018.
-What is working in favor of the highly competitive markets of Nassau and Suffolk is low inventory coupled with favorable mortgage rates.
+Factors that have been working in favor of the highly competitive markets of Nassau and Suffolk include low inventory coupled with favorable mortgage rates.
 The proximity to New York City is also a factor that is affecting millennial home buying trends in Long Island.

-Reports stating Long Island home prices continue to fall have ceased to appear, and not without reason.
-The median selling price of homes in Suffolk saw a 6.2% year-on-year increase, and the median selling price in Suffolk County increased by 6.5% during the same period.
+The median selling price of homes in Suffolk County saw a 2.5% year-on-year increase from June 2019 to June 2020.
+The median selling price of homes in Nassau County increased by 0.2% during the same period.
 Incidentally, it looks like increasing prices in the five boroughs are driving millennial buyers toward Long Island, where prices still remain more affordable.

-Millennials, without a doubt, have a deferent take on long-term investments and home ownership when compared to previous generations.
+Millennials typically have a different take on long-term investments and homeownership when compared to previous generations.
 Several choose to focus their energies on careers instead of family life.
-However, with access to money, millennials are now buying homes not just to live in, but also as means of investment.
+However, with access to money, millennials are now buying homes not just to live in, but also as a means of investment.

 Reasons why you, like other millennials, may consider looking at what the Long Island housing market has to offer include: